 M.F.A., English, University of Massachusetts Amherst

 Science background plus speed.
-I have experience covering science and medicine on three daily newspapers with tight deadlines and have turned some projects around in a day.
+I have experience covering science and medicine on daily newspapers with tight deadlines and have turned some projects around in a day.
 Specialist in grant applications for NIH.
-Clients have included Harvard, MIT, University of Michigan Medical School, University of Utah, the Dartmouth biochemistry department, and pharmaceutical companies.
-Recently lead writer at MIT’s Horizon Project.
-I edit public health, epidemiology, statistics, civil engineering, pharmaceutical and LED research—you name it.
-Specialist in grant applications for NIH.
-Also edit nonfiction books for readability, recent clients being Springer and the Brookings Institution Press.
-I do copyediting (commas, etc.) but am best at reworking a paper marred by murky patches where you know what you wanted to say but didn’st get it quite right.
-Also teach expository writing; an account of the method is here: www.popecenter.org/commentaries/article.html?id=2843#comment-div.
+Clients have included Harvard, MIT, University of Michigan Medical School, University of Utah, Dartmouth biochemistry, and pharmaceutical companies.
+Recently the lead writer at MIT's Horizon Project.
+I edit any kind of science writing, from soft to hard, from epidemiology to LEDs.
+I also edit nonfiction books for readability, recent clients being Springer and the Brookings Institution Press.
+I do copyediting (commas, etc.) but am best at reworking a paper marred by murky patches, making it readable.
+Also teach writing.
+Author of John Maguire's Readable Writing Guide. www.readablewriting.com.